loco-3d/whole_body_state_msgs/README.md

-State ROS messages
+Whole-body state ROS messages
 ==============================================

 ## <img align="center" height="20" src="https://i.imgur.com/vAYeCzC.png"/> Introduction

-A state describes the whole-body information of an arbitrary robotic system.
-The state is broken in three pieces: centroidal, joint and contact state.
+A whole-body state describes the entire information of an arbitrary robotic system.
+This state is broken in three pieces: centroidal, joint and contact state.
 The centroidal state describes:
   1. the position and velocity of the center of mass,
   2. base orientation and its angular velocity, and